McHaffie-33.jpg

 2 May - 30 May 2026

-In conjunction with Darren Knight Gallery
+In collaboration with Darren Knight Gallery

 On a beach in Koh Chang, Thailand, small hermit crabs move across the sand as tourists enjoy succulent meals, watching a glowing pink sunset.
 A small child watches a crab fumble, roll over a peach-coloured shell, and then shuffle into its new home, leaving its old shell to wash away with the rising tide.